DMClVG/Toy/docs/reference_plugins.md

 ## Push(x)

-This function inserts the value of x at the end of the array.
+This function inserts the value of "x" at the end of the array.

 ## Pop()

-This function deletes the value at the end of the array, and returns the value.
+This function deletes the value at the end of the array, and returns that value.

 ## Unshift(x)

-This function inserts the value of x at the beginning of the array.
+This function inserts the value of "x" at the beginning of the array.

 ## Shift()

-This function deletes the value at the beginning of the array, and returns the result.
+This function deletes the value at the beginning of the array, and returns that result.

 ## Length()

 This function returns the length of the array.

-## Sort(cb)
+## Sort(cb(a, b))

 This function sorts the elements according to the callback "cb". "cb" may be called any number of times during the sorting process.